 - 3. Proceed in Configuration Assistant until you reach the main panel. - 4.
-Select Configure a web server to run Web-based System Manager in a browser. - 5.
+Select Configure the web server for Web-based System Manager remote management. - 5.
 Click Next. - 6.
 Follow the instructions on the subsequent panels to finish the configurations.

-Installing Web-based System Manager Remote Client on the Windows System http:// hostname /remote_client.html where hostname is the name of the AIX server configured for Web-based System Manager Remote Client installation.
+Installing Web-based System Manager Remote Client on the Windows System where hostname is the name of the AIX server configured for Web-based System Manager Remote Client installation.

-- Uninstall any previous version of Web-based System Manager Remote Client.
-For more information, see Uninstalling Web-based System Manager Remote Client from a Windows System on page 2-8. - 2.
+- 1. Uninstall any previous version of Web-based System Manager Remote Client.
+For more information, see Uninstalling Web-based System Manager Remote Client from a Windows System on page 2-9. - 2.
 Type the following address in your machine's Web browser: